Andrew-Chen-Wang/django-sample-user-locations/README.md

 ### Setup

+I recommend you do this with a remote machine (below this section) instead of doing this on your personal machine.
+(I used a Raspberry Pi).

 1. Clone or download this repository.
 2. You must have Docker and docker-compose to execute the following commands to start: `docker-compose up --build`
     - Help!: You must be in the terminal and in the root directory